27 Historical Fiction Books About Women in STEM

 Elizabeth Zott is a quirky and brilliant female chemist working with an all-male team at the Hastings Research Institute.
 But her scientific qualifications don’t stop the “good old boys” from being frustrated that she won’t get coffee or make copies for them.
 When Elizabeth meets Calvin Evans, another scientist at the Institute, another type of chemistry results.

 Fast forward a few years.
-It’s 1961, and Elizabeth is a 30-year-old single mother and her career has been detoured.
+It’s 1961, and Elizabeth is a 30-year-old single mother, and her career has been detoured.
 Instead of working for Hastings, she’s now (somewhat reluctantly) the star of a much-loved cooking show called Supper at Six.
 Her cooking methods are unusual (“combine one tablespoon of acetic acid with a pinch of sodium chloride”).
 As her popularity grows, it turns out she’s not just teaching women to cook, she’s also daring them to change the status quo.

-This novel is funny, but not in a laugh-out-loud sort of way – more in a sometimes you have to laugh so you don’t cry sort of way.
-The descriptions of the misogyny that Elizabeth faces (and specifically some of the language that is directed at her) offends some readers, but it’s an accurate representation of what she and so many women faced in the 1950s and 1960s.
-By no means is our struggle for equality over, but this book gave us so much respect for the women who paved the way.
+This novel is funny, but not in a laugh-out-loud sort of way – more in a way where you sometimes have to laugh so you don’t cry.
+The descriptions of the misogyny that Elizabeth faces (and specifically some of the language that is directed at her) offend some readers, but it’s an accurate representation of what she and so many women faced in the 1950s and 1960s.

-Books Like Lessons in Chemistry
+Book Club Resources for Lessons in Chemistry

-The Atomic Weight of Love
+Atomic Weight of Love book cover

 Book Girls’ Readers Rate This Book